 The active ingredient in Alli has been studied in many medical trials.

 One clinical trial examined whether Alli could lead to weight loss in U.S. soldiers.
-Over 6 months of treatment, the soldiers lost 1.3 kilograms (kg) of fat mass which is equivalent to 2.87 pounds (lbs).
-The soldiers weren’t obese, but they were slightly overweight (greater than 2% above the percent body fat standard).
+Over 6 months of treatment, the soldiers lost 2.87 pounds of fat mass.
+The soldiers weren’t obese, but they were slightly overweight.

-While this trial did prove that Alli caused weight loss to a statistically significant degree, we don’t find the results very impressive.
-Less than 0.5 lb fat loss per month is not worth pharmaceutical medication side effects in our opinion.
+While this trial did prove that Alli caused weight loss to a statistically significant degree, we don’t consider the results to be very impressive.
+Less than 0.5 pounds of fat loss per month is not worth the potential for side effects in our opinion.

 Those taking Alli lost 10.25 pounds of fat overall, which is significant.